Direct-shift gearbox

-A direct-shift gearbox (DSG, Direktschaltgetriebe) is an electronically-controlled, dual-clutch, multiple-shaft, automatic gearbox, in either a transaxle or traditional transmission layout (depending on engine/drive configuration), with automated clutch operation, and with fully-automatic or semi-manual gear selection.
+A direct-shift gearbox (DSG, Direktschaltgetriebe) is an electronically controlled, dual-clutch, multiple-shaft, automatic gearbox, in either a transaxle or traditional transmission layout (depending on engine/drive configuration), with automated clutch operation, and with fully-automatic or semi-manual gear selection.
 The first dual-clutch transmissions were derived from Porsche in-house development for the Porsche 962 in the 1980s.

 In simple terms, a DSG automates two separate "manual" gearboxes (and clutches) contained within one housing and working as one unit.
 It was designed by BorgWarner and is licensed to the Volkswagen Group, with support by IAV GmbH.
 By using two independent clutches, a DSG can achieve faster shift times and eliminates the torque converter of a conventional epicyclic automatic transmission.

 Overview

 Transverse DSG

 At the time of launch in 2003, it became the world's first automated dual-clutch transmission in a series-production car, in the German-market Volkswagen Golf Mk4 R32, and shortly afterwards worldwide, in the original Audi TT 3.2. and the 2004+ New Beetle TDI.
 For the first few years of production, this original DSG transmission was only available in transversely oriented front-engine, front-wheel-drive and Haldex Traction-based four-wheel-drive vehicle layouts.
+All transverse DSG have an internal code starting with DQ (German: DSG quer, English: DSG transverse) and are coupled to the engine via a dual-mass flywheel.